Lifestyle

 Signs of Dog Cognitive Dysfunction & Dementia: A UK Vet's Guide

-As the founder of Juno Pets and a practising veterinarian, I frequently consult with owners who are worried that their loyal companion is simply "getting old".
+As the founder of Juno Pets and a practising veterinarian, I frequently consult with owners who are worried that their loyal companion is simply getting old.

 It can be heartbreaking to watch a beloved pet become confused or distant.
-In this guide, Dr Rebecca Massie MRCVS explores the symptoms of CCD and how multimodal support - including senior dog care strategies and targeted nutrition - can help maintain their quality of life.
+In this guide, Dr Rebecca Massie MRCVS explores the symptoms of CCD and how multimodal support - including senior dog care strategies and targeted nutrition - can help maintain quality of life.

 What is canine cognitive dysfunction?